Vinutha-Nayak/Beckn-API/README.md

 7. retrycount: number of time the retry should occur incase of timeout.
 8. authenticate: check for verification of authorization header.
 It takes only boolean value.

-# 6. ONDC Gateway/Registry Node Configuration Details
+# 7. ONDC Gateway Node/Registry Configuration Details
-To get register at ONDC Gateway/Registry Node below field details required:
+To get register at ONDC Gateway Node/Registry Node below field details required:
 1. subscriber_id
 2. Domain
 3. Entity Type (BAP/BPP)